andresginera/pgaudi/docs/first_use.rst

 of subprocesses in which the main process is divided.

-PGaudi automatically detects the number of cores in the machine and sets this value as the number of subprocess to divide.
+PGaudi automatically detects the number of cores in the machine and sets this value as the number of subprocesses.

 Complexity of the subprocesses
 ------------------------------